criani/simplescan/README.md

    python3 main.py
    ```

-   By default, SimpleScan will run on the host IP `127.0.0.1`, when installed this way.
-To access from another host, open main.py and change the flask listening address from 127.0.0.1 to 0.0.0.0
+   By default, SimpleScan will run on the host IP `127.0.0.1` when installed this way.
+To access from another host, open `main.py` and change the Flask listening address from `127.0.0.1` to `0.0.0.0`.

 ## Note

 - Running SimpleScan directly on your host requires you to manage the dependencies and environment configurations yourself.
 - For any issues or contributions, feel free to open an issue or a pull request in this repository.

-Thank you for using SimpleScan!